Approved 2015; amended 2017; amended in 2021.

 - On occasion, by majority vote of the Chapter membership, individuals may be granted honorary or lifetime membership in the Chapter.
 This honor is granted as a token of appreciation and/or acknowledgment of a distinguished career and sustained leadership and service to the Chapter.

-- Honorary and/or lifetime members of the Chapter are eligible to vote and may hold elected office.
+- Honorary and/or lifetime members of the Chapter are eligible to vote and may hold elected office so long as they are concurrently active, due-paying members of the Society.

 - Dues shall be determined by the Executive Committee and shall be ratified by majority vote at the annual Chapter conference.